zczlsde/SimpleDoubleOracle/README.md

 usage: main.py [-h] [-r ROWS] [-c COLS]

 optional arguments:
-  -h, --help            show this help message and exit -r ROWS, --rows ROWS  The rows of the random game matrix -c COLS, --cols COLS  The columns of the random game matrix
+  -h, --help            Show this help message and exit -r ROWS, --rows ROWS  The rows of the random game matrix -c COLS, --cols COLS  The columns of the random game matrix -g, --gambit          Use Gambit to solve LP or Nashpy
 ```

 The double oracle algorithm works as follows: